subhra74/snowflake/README.md

 </div>

 <h4 id="a2">Built in text editor with syntax highlighting and support for sudo</h4>
 <p>Built in text editor comes in handy when dev or admin needs to modify some files.
 The editor can invoke sudo and prompt for passwords as needed.
-This could be very helpfull for modifying global configuration files( like /etc/profile etc ) from editor without using vi or other terminal based editors.</p>
+This could be very helpfull for modifying global configuration files (like /etc/profile, etc.) from editor without using vi or other terminal based editors.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/text-editor/9.PNG" width="700">